 If the XDS Document Source supports the Folder Management Option, it shall be able to generate folder semantics as defined in ITI TF-3: 4.2.1.3 and ITI TF-3: 4.2.2.1.5.

-If the XDS Document Source supports the Asynchronous Web Services Exchange Option, it shall be able to generate an Asynchronous Web Services request as defined in ITI TF-2x: Appendix V.5.
+If the XDS Document Source supports the Asynchronous Web Services Exchange Option, it shall be able to generate a WS-Addressing based Asynchronous Web Services request as defined in ITI TF-2x: Appendix V.3.

 Refer to ITI TF-1: 10.2.9 for support of the Basic Patient Privacy Enforcement Option.